 - Generally few long distance views out of the Character Area, other than views to adjacent residential Character Areas. - Views to buildings within the historic core, which is directly to the south of the area.

-There are nine Listed Buildings of special interest (Grade II) within this Character Area (see
+- Wivenhoe Conservation Area is partly within this Character Area. - There are nine Listed Buildings of special interest (Grade II) within this Character Area (see Appendix C).